 top of page

-Reducing your meat consumption is good for you and the planet.
+Reducing your meat consumption is beneficial for both your health and the planet.

-Pursuing environmental sustainability and animal welfare can be achieved by reducing meat and dairy consumption.
-As a food enthusiast and a proud Hungarian, I've made the conscious choice to limit my meat intake (no beef, no pork) out of concern for our planet and its incredible wildlife.
-I I encourage you to consider eating healthier as well.
-What's beneficial for you is also beneficial for the planet.
-I envision a future where we no longer need to slaughter billions of animals annually and can eliminate the industrial farming system that contributes an alarming amount of greenhouse gases to our atmosphere.
+We can pursue environmental sustainability and improve animal welfare by decreasing our intake of meat and dairy products.
+As a passionate food enthusiast and a proud Hungarian, I have made the conscious decision to limit my meat consumption— specifically avoiding beef and pork— out of concern for our planet and its diverse wildlife.
+I encourage you to consider adopting a healthier diet as well.
+What is good for you can also be good for the environment.

 Fig. 2.
 Some examples of my healthy, and planet friendly dishes I often make or use.